dunn/wordpressl/README.md

 # Ansible playbook for WordPress

+This is a playbook for setting up a stock WordPress installation with SSL/TLS support thanks to [Let’s Encrypt](https://letsencrypt.org/).

 This playbook was written for CentOS VMs from DigitalOcean, so some modification may be necessary for use elsewhere.

+## Basic use

+1. Create a CentOS virtual server (untested on other OSs) on DigitalOcean or the provider of your choice (note that it’s assumed you can SSH in as root initially).

-The Ansible invocation is performed by the `bin/create` wrapper script.
-Running that will prompt you for the hostname, SSH key, and passwords which are passed to Ansible.
+2. Run `bin/create`.
+It will prompt you for the hostname, SSH key, and passwords which are passed to Ansible.

-If provisioning fails, the configuration is written to disk.
+3. If provisioning fails, the configuration is written to disk.
    Delete it immediately if you don’t want to try again, since it will contain passwords in plain-text.

 ## Prerequisites